The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 The Physical Benefits of Fasting

 Human beings evolved as hunters and gatherers.
 Our ancestors spent hours each day searching for food.
 Their lifestyle required it, because food wasn’t always abundant, and sometimes wasn’t available at all.
-They would fast involuntarily—and then, when they found food, they would feast.
+That meant people would commonly fast involuntarily — and then, when they found food, they would feast.

 As a result, humans gradually evolved a genetic code, a genotype, which allowed their bodies to thrive by adapting to these cycles of feast and fasting.
 We still carry that genetic code, even though most cultures in the developed world now eat regularly, consuming two or three meals each day, plus snacks and desserts, without fail or respite.